RutvikPatel/PythonWebsiteForCrypto/questions.md

 # PythonWebsiteForCrypto

+## How to Run
+* Just clone my repository and Run main.py file and the open the link that poped up to run on local host.

 ## Questions
 * Are there any sub-optimal choices( or short cuts taken due to limited time ) in your implementation?